jenmagato/jmagat_gfp/README.md

 ### Steps to Set Up and Run the React App

+1. Open new terminal / bash

-1. Navigate to the React app directory (usually under the frontend or client folder):
+2. Navigate to the React app directory (usually under the frontend or client folder):
     ```bash
     cd reactui
     ```
-2. Install dependencies using npm:
+3. Install dependencies using npm:
     ```bash
     npm install
     ```
-3. Start the React development server:
+4. Start the React development server:
     ```bash
     npm start
     ```
-4. The React app will be available at http://localhost:3000.
+5. The React app will be available at http://localhost:3000.

 ## Troubleshooting